-Updated on March 16, 2021
+Updated on August 13, 2021

 AVMA relied heavily on input and stories from individual member veterinarians to personalize our advocacy outreach and understand the importance of COVID-19 relief to the veterinary community.
 AVMA worked aggressively with Congress, leveraging the AVMA Ambassador Program and the AVMA PAC to stress the importance of including veterinary priorities throughout the COVID-19 pandemic.
 Key provisions impacting the veterinary profession in the American Rescue Plan include:

-- Additional funding for small business support: The bill provides an additional $15 billion for targeted Economic Injury Disaster Loans (EIDL) and expands the Paycheck Protection Program (PPP) grants to additional non-profits.
+- Additional funding for small business support: The bill provided an additional $15 billion for targeted Economic Injury Disaster Loans (EIDL).
+It also extended the Employee Retention Tax Credit (ERTC) through December 31, 2021.

 Other notable provisions:

-- An additional $300 of federal unemployment insurance benefits per week through September 6, 2021.
+- An additional $300 of federal unemployment insurance benefits per week through September 6, 2021

-- Direct stimulus payment of $1,400 for qualifying adults and dependents subject to income caps.
+- Direct stimulus payment of $1,400 for qualifying adults and dependents subject to income caps

-- Funding for higher education to provide emergency financial aid grants to students and to cover revenue losses and increased costs related to COVID-19.
+- Funding for higher education to provide emergency financial aid grants to students and to cover revenue losses and increased costs related to COVID-19